Bradley-Stradling/BreadCo_Elk_Stack/README.md

   - Beats in Use## Automated ELK Stack Deployment for BreadCo.
   - Machines Being Monitored
 - List of files used
-- How to Use the Ansible Build
+- Links to usage guides to help get a similar set-up going.

 ### Description of the Topology